About KI-Canada collaboration

 In the 90’s University of Toronto (U of T) the University of Toronto was identified as an important partner and was also one of the selected partner universities that was included in KI funding scheme.
 This may explain the high number of co-publications KI has with the University of Toronto (UofT).
-In 2013 KI and UofT had approx. 1100 co-publications.
+Between 2016 and 2021 KI and UofT had approx. 1100 co-publications.
 During the same period of time, the number of co-publications between KI and Canada were approx. 2900.

 Canada is a target country for recruiting talented students to KI.
-A number of activities targeting Master’s students are undertaken annually to present available educational programmes, mainly at the Master’s level.
 This is part of a strategy to attract the best students and in the long run potential PhD-students, post docs and researchers.
 KI also has an agreement with the province of British Columbia that enables students from British Columbia to retain their Canadian student loans when admitted to KI.

 The Canadian Embassy in Stockholm is an important collaborator and actively supports the KI-Canada educational and scientific collaborations.

-KI has agreements at different levels with different institutes in Canada, but the majority of the activities with Canadian collaborators takes place between researchers and are not regulated by the International Relations Unit.
-There are a few exceptions, where collaborative agreements, projects and activities are initiated and supported by this unit.
+KI has agreements at different levels with different institutions in Canada, but the majority of the activities with Canadian collaborators takes place between researchers and are not regulated by central managing initiated university agreements and projects.
+There are a few exceptions, where collaborative agreements, projects and activities are initiated and supported by this the central administration at KI.